 You can even let your kids do a little grocery shopping with you if you’ll be packing school lunches.
-I always try to pack healthy lunches, but if my kids are shopping with me, they can choose between grapes or mini carrots, for example.
+I always try to pack healthy lunches, but if my kids are shopping with me, they can choose between grapes or baby carrots, for example.

 5. Start a tradition.
 We have a tradition of letting the kids choose their favorite breakfast on the first day of school.
 My youngest son often chooses peanut butter pancakes.
 Knowing this special breakfast will happen every year really gives them something to look forward to, even if they are a little anxious about school.

 For your family, it might not be breakfast, but a special dinner instead, or may-be something special after the first week of school.